 Establishing a Periodic Chisel Beacon with Cron and Dynamic Port Forwarding

-Imagine you have compromised a target system within a restricted network and want to establish a periodic command and control (C2) communication channel that can bypass network monitoring and egress filtering.
-In this scenario, you can use Chisel in combination with cron on the compromised system to call out to your C2 infrastructure over HTTP every few minutes, with a timeout option to give up if the C2 is not listening, and allowing the C2 to set the port forwarding rules when the Chisel client calls in.
+Imagine you have compromised a target system within a restricted network and want to establish a periodic command and control (C2) communication channel to bypass network monitoring and egress filtering.
+In this scenario, you can use Chisel in combination with cron on the compromised system to call out to your C2 infrastructure over HTTP every few minutes, with a timeout option to give up if the C2 is not listening.
+You can also allow the C2 to set the port forwarding rules when the Chisel client calls in.

 First, set up the Chisel server on your C2 server and enable reverse tunneling: